 Early spring is the most appropriate time to plant magnolia.
 It will also be good if the planting day is wet and overcast.

-Choose a location with no pockets of excessive moisture nearby (pond, etc.).
-There should also be at least a few hours of direct sun per day.
+Choose a location with no excessive water nearby (pond, etc.).
+There should also be at least a few hours of direct sun daily.

-Magnolia can tolerate a wide range of soils, but a nutritious and loose substrate is best.
+Magnolia can tolerate many soils, but a nutritious, loose substrate is best.

 Dig a hole 2-3 times the size of your tree’s root system.
 Mix the resulting soil with the same amount of quality compost or peat.